Sedation Dentistry in Knoxville, TN

 General Anesthesia

 Reserved for extensive procedures or cases where patients must be completely unconscious, general anesthesia ensures you’re asleep.
 An anesthesiologist administers the medication and closely monitors your vital signs.
-This type of sedation is typically for oral surgeries or lengthy treatments.
+This type of sedation is typically used for oral surgeries or lengthy treatments.

 Local Anesthetic